SiddhiVisaria/MSc-Research-Project/README.md

 3. Run the LSTM.ipynb and CNN.ipynb files

-4. Below is the access link for Google Drive, in case the files in this folder are not accessible. https://drive.google.com/drive/folders/11CgaIimBwZgYzKN15veg4xwfOCHQf2mP?usp=sharing
+4. Below is the access link for Google Drive, in case the files in this folder are not accessible (includes dataset). https://drive.google.com/drive/folders/11CgaIimBwZgYzKN15veg4xwfOCHQf2mP?usp=sharing